-(Reuters) - US officials have warned of possible reprisal attacks after 16 Afghan villagers, mostly children and women, were killed in a likely rogue shooting by a US soldier that weakens the West's tenuous grip on a decade-old war.
+U.S. officials warned on Monday of possible reprisal attacks after 16 Afghan villagers, mostly children and women, were killed in a likely rogue shooting by a U.S. soldier that weakens the West's tenuous grip on a decade-old war.

 Early on Monday, the embassy said on its Twitter feed restrictions had been placed on the movements of all embassy personnel in the south.

 A sharp increase in attacks on U.S. troops by Afghan forces followed the Koran burning.
 Sunday's incident in Kandahar was one of the worst of its kind, witnesses describing it as a night-time massacre that killed nine children and three women.

 Villagers in three houses were attacked and many civilians were wounded, a spokesman for the NATO-led International Security Assistance Force (ISAF) said.